Olufemi-glitch/United-States-Addidas-Sales-Project-using-Excel/README.md

-# United-States-Adidas-Sales-Project-using-Excel
-At Adidas, we are rebellious optimists driven by action, with a desire to shape a better future together.
-We see the world of sport and culture with possibility whereas others only see the impossible.
-‘Impossible is Nothing’ is not a slogan for us.
-By being optimistic and knowing the power of sport, we see endless possibilities to apply this power and empower all people through action.
-Percentage of units sold by the city, Newyork possess the highest value

-The sales method from the analysis shows that in-store as the highest value from the analysis Bottom 3 products by the units sold
-Product	Sum of Units Sold are
-Men's Apparel	306683
+United States Adidas Sales Analysis using Excel

+Summary: Adidas, a brand known for its rebellious optimism and commitment to shaping a better future through sport, continues to lead with the mindset that "Impossible is Nothing."
+This analysis examines Adidas’ sales data in the United States, uncovering valuable insights into sales performance, product trends, and regional distribution.

+Key Findings:

+City Sales Distribution:
+New York leads in units sold, demonstrating strong demand within the region.
+Sales Method:
+In-store sales account for the highest value in total sales, suggesting a significant preference for physical retail locations.
+Top Products by Units Sold:
+Men's Apparel: 306,683 units sold.
-Women's Athletic Footwear 317236
+Women's Athletic Footwear: 317,236 units sold.
-Women's Street Footwear	392269
+Women's Street Footwear: 392,269 units sold.

+Conclusion: The analysis highlights New York as the top-performing city for Adidas sales and reveals in-store sales as the primary contributor to overall sales.

+The bottom three product categories by units sold include Men’s Apparel, Women’s Athletic Footwear, and Women’s Street Footwear.

+This data provides insights into Adidas' current market dynamics, reflecting both opportunities and areas for further exploration.